Yoast/update-updater/core-blog-post.md

 Once the reasearch part is over, and the steps to take to improve the updaters are clear, we will start weekly meetings in #core or a dedicated channel.

 ## Timeline
-5.7 - Reaserch and proposal phase
+- WordPress 5.7 - Reaserch and proposal phase
-5.8 - Coding and documenting
+- WordPress 5.8 - Coding and documenting